vincent-mugendi/utibu_app/README.md

 ## Preview

-- Test the app in [FlutterFlow](https://app.flutterflow.io/share/utibu-frontend-m0dvjo) for a preview of the UI.
+- Preview app in [FlutterFlow](https://app.flutterflow.io/share/utibu-frontend-m0dvjo) for a preview of the UI.

 ## Screenshots